JoelFaldin/JoelFaldin/README.md

 ----
 <h3>🌃 More about me</h3>

 Welcome to my Github profile!
-Im a chilean 🇨🇱 informatics student that enjoys learning new things.
+Im a chilean 🇨🇱 computer science student that enjoys learning new things.

 I like playing videogames whenever I can.
 Particularly, I play Minecraft survival vanilla and Terraria, among others.